haka-security/haka/doc/ref/regexp.rst

         :rtype match: boolean

         Get the sink state.
-If something has start matching but more data are needed to be sure that it is a valid match then this function will returns ``true``.
+If something has start matching but more data are needed to be sure that it is a valid match then this function will return ``true``.

 .. haka:class:: regexp_result